Summer Camp registration now open!

 VIVE L'ETE!
 Hooray for summer!

 Bon voyage!
-Travel around the francophone world through music, dance, art, food and stories.
+Travel around the francophone world through music, movement, art, food, play and stories.
 With their "passports", children will "visit" a different francophone country each day.
-At the end of the week, the children will have a special "vernissage" for their families where they will showcase their work from the week.
+At the end of the week, the children will have a special "vernissage" for their families where they will showcase their souvenirs they made from the week.

 These themes are the same as last year, but we will doing new things as well as revisiting our favorite activities from last year.